sdilts/cl-bindgen/README.md

   recomendation.
 + `KeywordMangler` : Adds a `:` to the beginning of a string to make it a symbol.
    Doesn't perform any action if the string has a package prefix.
 + `RegexSubMangler` : Substitutes the substring matched by a regex with the given string.
++ `CamelCaseConverter` : Convert TitleCase and camelCase strings to lisp-case strings that are all lower case.

 #### Mangler Interface